 – Connecting our members with the latest information on health and wellness by sponsoring periodic educational programs

-To get involved or request our assistance, please contact Susan Rubin, Caring Connection Director at 818-530-4056.
+To get involved or request our assistance, please contact Susan Rubin, Caring Connection Director at 818-530-4056. or CLICK HERE

 Valley Beth Shalom was the formative home for Aminadav Aloni and his creation of a great archive of Jewish music for solo voice, choir, and orchestra.
 Ami was recognized as a gifted composer with whom VBS was blessed with a 30 year association.
 With the encouragement of Rabbi Schulweis, a distinct liturgical voice was fashioned for the congregation.
 Aloni’s work, some in collaboration with Rabbi Schulweis, have spread worldwide, increasing awareness, pride and consciousness of the beauty of Jewis music and its power to enhance the religious experience.
 The Aminadav Aloni Music Foundation has been established to gather and publish the vast treasure of Ami’s repertoire.
-Many of these compositions can be heard HERE.

 The Schulweis Institute provided seed funding to help establish VBSnextGen, a home for young Jewish couples at Valley Beth Shalom: providing a platform to lead, make a difference, form lasting friendships, cultivate Jewish life and help build the future VBS family.